 Delivery from experienced academics

-We’ve over 10 years' experience in the delivery of online courses which means you can expect the highest standards of teaching and education.
-Our specialist ergonomics academic team will guide you through the module, providing regular contact and feedback to ensure you stay on track.
+We've over 20 years' experience in the delivery of online ergonomics courses which means you can expect the highest standards of teaching and education.
+Our specialist ergonomics and human factors academic team will guide you through the module, providing regular contact and feedback to ensure you stay on track.
 You can be assured of a supportive and structured learning experience and our online learning advisors are on hand to provide non-academic support throughout your studies.

 Please note that our modules are subject to change - we review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.